Residential Life Policies

 Access to Space

-In order to access spaces on campus, clubs and organizations must request in writing to the Office of Student Engagement through emailing ose@swarthmore.edu at the beginning of each academic year to confirm individuals who need access.
-Once that request has been received, an OSE staff member will work with campus partners to facilitate the access (either OneCard for card access, or Key Central for physical keys.
+In order to access spaces on campus, clubs and organizations must submit a request in writing to the Office of Student Engagement by emailing ose@swarthmore.edu at the beginning of each academic year to confirm individuals who need access.
+Once that request has been received, an OSE staff member will work with campus partners to facilitate the access (either OneCard for card access, or Key Central for physical keys).
 Should access needs change, please email an updated request to OSE to facilitate these changes.
-This goes for any new student request as well as student access removals.
-All one card access will be turned off, unless otherwise agreed upon, for all students over the summer period.
+This includes any new student request as well as student access removals.
+OneCard access will be turned off, unless otherwise agreed upon, for all students over the summer period.
 All keys must be returned to Key Central upon completion of your role in the organization, or graduation from Swarthmore; whichever comes first.

 In order to obtain a physical key, students must sign a key request form with the Office of Student Engagement for Key Central to fulfill this request.
 By signing this form, you are agreeing to all key and lock related policies listed below.